-Tortoises need large enclosures and should be in a 75 gallon tank or larger, or outdoor enclosure when weather permits.
+Tortoises need large enclosures and should be in a 40-gallon tank or larger just as youngsters.
+Adults require much large, at least 6 feet in length.
+An outdoor enclosure safe from predators or escape attempts is very beneficial when weather permits.
 Large containers such as Rubbermaid storage boxes or livestock troughs can also be used for enclosures successfully and inexpensively.
-There should be one or two things for your tortoise to hide under - fake cave, half log (least favorite option), half buried clay pot, etc. Outdoor pens will need to be secure to keep tortoises in and predators (especially dogs) out.
+There should be one or two things for your tortoise to hide under - rock cave, half log (least favorite option), half buried clay pot, etc. Outdoor pens will need to be secure to keep tortoises in and predators (especially dogs) out.